BYU-PCCL/mindreader/README.md

       Description:
       - stands for elementary random primitives.
-      - The purpose of the file is to write up several erps that we can use in our generative probabilistic programs
+      - the purpose of the file is to write up several erps that we can use in our generative probabilistic programs
-      - Examples of erps are distributions we commonly use are:
+      - examples of erps are distributions we commonly use are:
         -	Bernoulli / Flip
         - Normal/Gaussian
         - Uniform
-      - Distributions can vary from discrete to continuous
+      - distributions can vary from discrete to continuous
-      -	Each erp needs to have
+      -	each erp needs to have
         1. a way to sample from
         2. a way to score a value ‘X’ – the score should be the log likelihood